Herbse/LauraBot/WIKI/ChatScript-Json.md

 # ChatScript & JSON

 JSON is an excellent language to represent more complex ChatScript facts as well as interact with the web.
-ChatScript can convert back and forth between JSON the text string passed over the web and ChatScript facts that represent the structure internally.
-If you tried to create facts using ^CreateFact, you would find making the data shown below extremely difficult and non-obvious.
+ChatScript can convert back and forth between the JSON text string passed over the web and ChatScript facts that represent the structure internally.
+If you tried to create facts using ^createfact(), you would find making the data shown below extremely difficult and non-obvious.
 But as JSON, it is easy to create facts to represent the structure and to access pieces of it.